dromara/disjob/README.en.md

 A distributed task scheduling and distributed computing framework, in addition to having regular task scheduling functions, also provides: pausing/cancelling running tasks, resuming paused tasks, task splitting, failure retries, broadcast tasks, task dependencies, workflow tasks (DAG), separate deployment of managers and executors, Web management backend, and other capabilities.

-Lightweight, easy to use, especially suitable for long task execution.
-It has good scalability, extensibility, and stability, and has been tested in production.
+Lightweight and easy to use, it is particularly suitable for the execution of long tasks.
+Powerful and reliable, it has been tested in production environments.

 ## Architecture